meeme69/10-minute-calculator/README.md

     Addition: Because math needs to add up.
     Subtraction: For when you want to take things away.
     Multiplication: It’s like adding, but faster!
-    Division: Dividing things, not your hopes and dreams.
     Custom Input: Write anything on the screen.
 Seriously, anything.
 It’s a free-for-all!

 How to Use: